13 Amazing Experiences in Yogyakarta Worth the Money

 If you want to visit some of these spectacular spots in Java, the area around Candi Selogriyo (a beautiful Hindu temple) is not so far from Yogyakarta – only around 2 hours by car or motorcycle.

-Getting there by public transport is rather hard and involves changing a few rural buses.
-One way to do a day trip to Selogriyo independently is to rent a motorcycle and just go.
+Getting there by public transport involves changing a few rural buses.
+One way to do a day trip to Selogriyo independently is to rent a motorcycle and remain flexible throughout the day.

-Alternatively, there are very affordable tours that will take you to the temples, the rice terraces and combine with Borobudur (which is on the way).
+Alternatively, you can book a very affordable tour that will take you to the temples, the rice terraces, and also Borobudur (which is on the way).

 11. Cycle Through Small Rural Villages